Man, 72, shot and critically wounded during robbery in Minneapolis' Seward neighborhood

 A 72-year-old man was shot and severely wounded before sunrise Monday during a suspected attempted robbery in the Seward neighborhood of Minneapolis, authorities said.

 The incident occurred about 7:30 a.m. outside a business in the 2900 block of E. Franklin Avenue, police said.
-The gunman has yet to be caught, police added.
+The gunman has not been caught.

 A caller to 911 said his co-worker came into Woodland Stoves & Fireplace and said, "I've been shot," according to emergency dispatch audio.

-At least two shots were fired, and the man was on the sidewalk near the alley when he was hit, the dispatch audio added.
+At least two shots were fired.
+The man was on the sidewalk near an alley when he was hit, the dispatch audio added.

-Paramedics took the man to HCMC, where he was in critical condition as of late Monday morning.
-His identity has yet to be released.
+Paramedics took the man to HCMC, where he was in critical condition late Monday.
+His identity has not been released.